alecmcclean/alecmcclean.github.io/index.md

 ---
 ## News

+Our paper, [Nonparametric estiamtion of conditional incremental effect](https://arxiv.org/abs/2212.03578), was accepted at the Journal of Causal Inference

+Our paper, [Incremental Propensity Score Effects for Criminology](https://arxiv.org/abs/2305.14040), was accepted at teh Journal of Quantitative Criminology

-My [poster](files/ACIC2023.pdf) on double cross-fit doubly robust estimators won the [Ten Have award](https://sci-info.org/tom-ten-have-award/#:~:text=The%20Tom%20Ten%20Have%20Award,skillful%20research%20on%20causal%20inference) at ACIC 2023.
-I plan to upload the paper to Arxiv very soon!
+My [poster](files/ACIC2023.pdf) on double cross-fit doubly robust estimators won the [Ten Have award](https://sci-info.org/tom-ten-have-award/#:~:text=The%20Tom%20Ten%20Have%20Award,skillful%20research%20on%20causal%20inference) at ACIC 2023

 ---
 ## Teaching